macs30200-s23/replication-materials-yuzhouw313/README.md

-# Analysis of Twitter Sinophobic Sentiment and Real-Life Hate Crimes Against the Chinese and Asian Population
+# From Tweets and Google Searches to Hate Crimes: The Relationship Between Online Sinophobia and Offline Anti-Chinese Violence During COVID-19

 ## Introduction
 <b>Research Project:</b>